tsol/fasola/README.md

 Too long without formatted response breaker - words count threshold to restart with another example.

-### Tools framework
+#### Tools framework

 Interface for tools with description and use examples.
-( Tags, Autoreload, semantic search )
+( Tags, Autoreload, semantic search for tool )

 Tool factory that returns the most appropriate tool for the query.

 Template standard.
-- Examples array
+- Several examples array
 - Short tool reminder
-- Tool description?
+- Tool description

-### Core tools to create
+#### Core tools to create

 * Task splitter
 * Tool selector
-* Variable tool: storage memory
+* Variables tool: storage memory
-  - variable listing, prioritizing, garbage collection
+* Variables listing, prioritizing, garbage collection
-  - variable manipulation: concat, filter
+* Variables manipulation: concat, filter

-* TOOL-PIPING tool.
+#### TOOL-PIPING tool.
 (Subtask -> Tool using chain)
  "I need to use tool X, give result to tool Y, store result as Z"

-* Regex data extractor Toolc(extract rows of data, lists by template)
+#### Regex data extractor Toolc(extract rows of data, lists by template)
+ for fetching table data without passing it through prompt

-### Export tool (csv)
+#### Export tool (csv)
+ export to csv

-7. Tool creation tool.
+#### Tool creation tool.
-- creation, eslint, execution, testing, add to toolbox
+ creation, eslint, execution, testing, add to toolbox

-### Orchestrator core class
+#### Orchestrator core class
+ tools pipe executor

-### Models benchmark auto-testing
+#### Models benchmark auto-testing
+ you/me/apples validation test
+ javaScript creation test

-1. you/me/apples, 2.
-JavaScript, 3. tool usage
+ tool usage test

-### Next.js frontend
+#### Next.js frontend
+ not a priority

-### Auto-installation
+#### Auto-installation
+ also.
+JS geeks we are after

 ## These are the projects that we directly base on or get inspiration from